taoteh1221/Open_Crypto_Tracker/README.txt

 $marketcap_ranks_max = 200; // Maximum number of marketcap rankings to request from API.
 Ranks are grabbed 100 per request.
 Set to 100 if your data requests are throttled a lot.

-// If using proxies (whitelisting with no login required), add the ip address / port number here for each one, like examples below (without the double slashes in front)
+// If using proxies (ip address whitelisting with no login required), add the ip address / port number here for each one, like examples below (without the double slashes in front)
 // Adding proxies here will automatically choose one randomly for each API request
 $proxy_list = array(
 					// 'ipaddress1:portnumber1',